SergeyMatrosov/Simple_Attributions_via_SQL_in_BigQuery/Attributions_MultiOrder.md

-  --added here two rows: one with an order and another one is without by user '22222' SELECT "22222", "2020-01-08", "direct", "zero" UNION ALL SELECT "22222", "2020-01-09", "direct", "CONVERSION" UNION ALL SELECT "66666", "2020-01-01", "blog", "zero" UNION ALL SELECT "66666", "2020-01-02", "ppc", "CONVERSION" UNION ALL SELECT "66666", "2020-01-03", "blog", "zero" UNION ALL SELECT "66666", "2020-01-04", "ppc", "zero" UNION ALL --added here a row with second order by user '66666' SELECT "66666", "2020-01-05", "blog", "CONVERSION"), FormatedStreaming AS (
+  --added here two rows: one with an order and another one is without by user '22222' SELECT "22222", "2020-01-08", "direct", "zero" UNION ALL SELECT "22222", "2020-01-09", "direct", "CONVERSION" UNION ALL --added here two rows: one with an order and another one is without by user '66666' SELECT "66666", "2020-01-01", "blog", "zero" UNION ALL SELECT "66666", "2020-01-02", "ppc", "CONVERSION" UNION ALL SELECT "66666", "2020-01-03", "blog", "zero" UNION ALL SELECT "66666", "2020-01-04", "ppc", "zero" UNION ALL SELECT "66666", "2020-01-05", "blog", "CONVERSION"), FormatedStreaming AS (
   SELECT